 Honey, I Shrunk the Kids meets Valheim in this enchanting first-person co-op survival game that shrinks you and up to three friends down to the size of a bug, then leaves you to fight for your life in your own backyard.

 Unravel Two is a meditative experience, so don’t expect the action-packed set pieces of It Takes Two.
-But if you want a more relaxing puzzle game experience, one that doesn’t mind giving you time to breathe while you and your partner work out a challenge, then Unravel Two should be right up your alley.
+But if you want a more relaxing puzzle game experience, then Unravel Two should be right up your alley.

 Most co-op games have players trying to keep each other alive.
 In REZ PLZ, the only way to advance is by strategically killing one another.
 Luckily, the brothers have a Resurrection Scroll, which allows them to bring each other back to life.

 While the puzzles in REZ PLZ aren’t particularly difficult, you’ll find completing them while dealing with the game’s enemies to be quite the challenge.